Dhrumilcse/Interactive-Dictionary-in-Python/README.md

 ```
 dictionary_1.py
 ```
-> Load the data, and just check is the data has loaded correctly.
+> Load the data, and just check if data loaded correctly.

 ```
 dictionary_2.py